Last Christmas: Production

-The Wham! member George Michael wrote "Last Christmas" in his childhood bedroom in February 1984.
-At that time, he and the other member of Wham!, Andrew Ridgeley, were visiting his parents.
+The Wham! member George Michael wrote "Last Christmas" in his childhood bedroom in February 1984, when he and the other member, Andrew Ridgeley, were visiting his parents.
 Michael played Ridgeley the introduction and chorus melody, which Ridgeley later called "a moment of wonder".

 Wham! recorded "Last Christmas" in August 1984, at Advision Studios, London, with Michael having covered the studio in Christmas decorations "to set the mood".
 Michael produced the song and wrote and performed every part, using a LinnDrum drum machine, a Roland Juno-60 synthesiser and sleigh bells.
 Though Michael had no musical training, he performed each part himself, playing the keyboards "with two or three fingers", according to Porter.
 The only other people in the studio were Porter and two assistants, Paul Gommersal and Richard Moakes.
+In 1985, "Last Christmas" was reissued as the "Pudding Mix", with many rerecorded parts, including Michael's vocals.
+As of 2025, it has been used for all releases since and the original mix has never been reissued.